Application Deadline:December 29, 2023

 Moorhead Adult Behavioral Health Clinic (MABHC)

 The Moorhead Adult Behavioral Health Clinic (MABHC) is a program located within the larger Sanford Health Moorhead Campus, which is a group practice that includes providers in Family Medicine, Internal Medicine, Behavioral Health, Women’s Health, and Pediatrics.
 The Moorhead Campus also features several on-site services including pharmacy, lab, x-ray, mammography, and ultrasound.
 While a number of patients reside in the local Fargo-Moorhead metro area, many others travel from rural, frontier, and tribal areas across the state to receive both routine and specialized health services.
 The Behavioral Health clinic offers individual and group therapy, as well as psychological assessment services.
-The provider team includes: seven psychiatrists, 7 psychologists, 4 master-level therapists, 1 psychiatric mental health nurse practitioner, and 1 post-doctoral psychology resident.
+The provider team includes: seven (7) psychiatrists, seven (7) psychologists, four (4) master-level therapists, one (1) psychiatric mental health nurse practitioner, and one (1) post-doctoral psychology resident.
 The Behavioral Health team provides additional patient support with registered nurses and social workers.

 The Internship Experience: